 Visit Oregon Law Help’s directory of nonprofit legal services or contact the Oregon State Bar’s Lawyer Referral Service to find assistance in your area with other legal issues including housing, custody, divorce, employment, victim’s rights, and more.

-On January 27, 2020, the US Supreme Court said that the federal government’s new Public Charge rule is no longer “blocked”, and can go into effect while the lawsuits challenging the new rule work their way through the courts.
-The new Public Charge rule will go into effect on February 24th, 2020 everywhere in the US (except for Illinois).
+On January 27th, 2020, the US Supreme Court said that the federal government’s new Public Charge rule is no longer “blocked”, and can go into effect while the lawsuits challenging the new rule work their way through the courts.
+The new Public Charge rule is in effect starting on February 24, 2020, everywhere in the US.
 The rule will not be retroactive, so no one will be held to the new rule until after February 24th.

-Especially now that the new Public Charge rule is going into effect, it is important to fight fear with facts, and remember that:
+Especially now that the new Public Charge rule is in effect, it is important to fight fear with facts and remember that: